What Counts as Real? Speech Restoration and Voice Quality Conversion Pose New Challenges to Deepfake Detection: Methodology and Experiments

 \subsection{Experiments}

-We compare two classification architectures: An MLP trained on concatenated mean-pooled SSL embeddings from Wav2Vec2, HuBERT, and Whisper (2816 Dimensions) in binary and 4-way configurations and the pretrained DF-Arena\,1B~\cite{dowerah2026speech}, an open-source state-of-the-art binary anti-spoofing model built on a Wav2Vec2 XLS-R 1B backbone with a conformer head.
+We compare two classification architectures: An MLP trained on concatenated mean-pooled SSL embeddings from Wav2Vec2, HuBERT, and Whisper (2816 Dimensions) in binary and 4-way configurations and the pretrained DF-Arena\,1B~\cite{dowerah2026speech}, an open-source state-of-the-art binary anti-spoofing model built on a Wav2Vec2 XLS-R 1B backbone.

 \textbf{Fine-tuning DF-Arena for multi-class detection:} We replace DF-Arena's binary head (\texttt{fc5}: $1280{\to}2$) with a 4-class head ($1280{\to}4$), initialising classes~0 (bona fide) and~2 (spoofed) from the pretrained weights and classes~1 and~3 (processed variants of bona fide and spoofed) from the spoof weights since the pretrained model already maps all processed audio near its spoof representation.
-The Wav2Vec2 backbone is frozen; only the final Conformer block and the new classification head are fine-tuned ($AdamW$, ${lr} = 10^{-4}$, 20 epochs).
+The Wav2Vec2 backbone is frozen; our default setting fine-tunes the final Conformer block and the classification head ($AdamW$, ${lr} = 10^{-4}$, 20 epochs).
 A binary variant uses the same protocol with a 2-class head.
 We select the checkpoint with the lowest validation loss and report results.

-Models fine-tuned solely on MLAAD achieved ${\sim}99\%$ in-domain accuracy but failed catastrophically cross-domain: bona fide accuracy on ASVspoof5 drops to 0.1\%, as unseen bona fide speech collapses into the spoofed class.
-To recover cross-domain source detection, we continue from the MLAAD--only checkpoint with mixed-domain training, combining MLAAD and balanced ASVspoof5 data at a reduced learning rate ($5{\times}10^{-5}$) with early stopping ($patience = 8$).
+Our initial experiments reveal that while models fine-tuned on MLAAD achieved ${\sim}99\%$ in-domain accuracy, they fail catastrophically out-of-domain: bona fide accuracy (${Acc}_{\mathrm{bona}}$) on ASVspoof5 drops to 0.1\%, as unseen bona fide speech collapses into the spoofed class.
+To recover cross-domain source detection, we continue from the MLAAD-only checkpoint with mixed-domain training, combining MLAAD and balanced ASVspoof5 data at a reduced learning rate ($5{\times}10^{-5}$) with early stopping ($patience = 8$).
 Since speech restoration induces a distributional shift distinct from VQC, we further augment the training set with Sidon-enhanced utterances, yielding the final models reported in Section~\ref{sec:results}.
 Because accuracy depends on the decision threshold (argmax for 4-way; fixed threshold for binary), we interpret performance primarily through threshold-free metrics ($\mathrm{EER}_{\mathrm{src}}$ and, for 4-way models, $\mathrm{EER}_{\mathrm{proc}}$).